maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 cropArea4 <- getcropArea(midX, maxX,midY, maxY)
 ```

-Using these `cropArea`s, superimpose crop area boundary over the image to see the descretization scheme by plotting raster and rectanguler blocks.
-Here we use `geom_rect` to distinguish crop areas.
+Using these `cropArea`s, superimpose crop area boundaries over the image to see the descretization scheme by plotting raster and rectangular blocks.
+Here, we use `geom_rect` with `alpha=0` for transparency to distinguish crop areas.

 ``` r
 ndvi.df <- as.data.frame(ndvi, xy = TRUE)